pietraferreira/quartz/content/notes/university/examplan.md

 - Moodle.
 - Use the book:
     - Chapter 3 to 7.
-- Watch professor Stephen lectures as they are not in the book!
+- Watch professor Stephen lectures as they are not in the book, 5 questions are related to this.
+Software Process lecture 10.

 50 multiple choice questions, with only one correct answer.